 For example, if you live in a neighborhood with a low crime rate, your policy will be cheaper than if you live in a risk-prone area.
 That’s because you have a lower chance of your jewelry (or other stuff) being stolen.

 And if you choose a low deductible or high coverage amount, or add Extra Coverage, your policy will be a bit pricier, because you’re taking on a higher risk.
-Here’s your complete guide to how much your renters policy costs, and how much your homeowners insurance costs.
+Here’s your complete guide to how much your renters insurance costs, and how much your homeowners insurance costs.

 It really depends on how much you’re willing to pay out-of-pocket if you lose your high-ticket jewelry.
 At Lemonade, it costs an average of 1 percent of the value of your jewelry to have Extra Coverage each month.
 (The average cost to schedule jewelry at Lemonade is $9.46 per month, and the average value of scheduled jewelry is $9,037.)

 In other words, if you own a watch worth $5k, you’d pay around $5/month to avoid a $5,000 expense down the line.
 It’s up to you to decide whether that’s worth it!

 If you don’t need Extra Coverage